Jfalcon93/hotnewtweethop/README.md

 <img width="1237" alt="CleanShot 2022-09-06 at 13 59 34@2x" src="https://user-images.githubusercontent.com/14024082/188717069-6cb99651-1f32-4609-a0da-c07500cd87de.png">

+What an abomination of a website lol.
+Simplicity at it's finest 🤌.
+It's so beautiful 🥲🥹.

 Search for twitter users and get a list of all music links shared within the past week.

 Currently capping the tweet api call at 50 tweets because you know what, I don't get unlimmited twitter resources.